Nick Nuttall: United Nations Framework Convention on Climate Change

 Nuttall became Director of Communications and Spokesperson for the Global Climate Action Summit (GCAS)which took place in September 2018 joining the team in March 2018.
-Here he coordinated the communications efforts of business, cities, regional governments and citizens across a bold range of announcements aimed at Taking Climate Ambition to the Next Level by 2020.
+Here he coordinated the communications efforts of businesses, cities, regional governments and citizens across a bold range of announcements aimed at Taking Climate Ambition to the Next Level by 2020.
 Nuttall participated in the New American Road Trip which left San Francisco after the Summit and took the outcomes of GCAS in an electric car journey across the United States to the UN in New York in September 2019.